Richard Henry Ackerman: Auxiliary Bishop of San Diego

 On April 6, 1956, Pius XII appointed Ackerman as an auxiliary bishop of San Diego and titular bishop of Lares.
 He received his episcopal consecration on May 22, 1956, from Archbishop John Dearden, with Bishops Jean Gay and Thomas McDonnell serving as co-consecrators, at St. Paul's Cathedral in Pittsburgh.

 Bishop of Covington

 Ackerman was named the seventh bishop of Covington by Pope John XXIII on April 4, 1960.
 Ackerman was installed at the Cathedral Basilica of the Assumption in Covington, Kentucky, on May 17, 1960.
 From 1962 to 1965, he attended the Second Vatican Council in Rome, where he was a member of the conservative Coetus Internationalis Patrum.

 Retirement and death

 On reaching the mandatory retirement age of 75, after 18 years of service, Ackerman resigned as bishop of Covington on November 28, 1978.
-He died on November 18, 1992, at age 89 and is buried at St. Mary Cemetery in Fort Mitchell, Kentucky.
+He died in Covington on November 18, 1992, at age 89 and was buried at St. Mary Cemetery in Fort Mitchell, Kentucky.